VonHeikemen/lsp-zero.nvim/README.md

 ## Quickstart (for the impatient)

-This section will teach you how to create a basic configuration.
+lsp-zero requires Neovim v0.8 or greater.
+If you need support for Neovim v0.7 use the [branch compat-07](https://github.com/VonHeikemen/lsp-zero.nvim/tree/compat-07).

 If you know your way around Neovim and how to configure it, take a look at this examples:

 * [Lua template configuration](https://github.com/VonHeikemen/lsp-zero.nvim/blob/v3.x/doc/md/configuration-templates.md#lua-template)
 * [Vimscript template configuration](https://github.com/VonHeikemen/lsp-zero.nvim/blob/v3.x/doc/md/configuration-templates.md#vimscript-template)
 * [ThePrimeagen's config (adapted to version 3)](https://github.com/VonHeikemen/lsp-zero.nvim/blob/v3.x/doc/md/configuration-templates.md#primes-config)

+The following sections will show how to create a basic configuration.

 ### Installing